OrMullerHahitti/AutomatedReleaseNotes/README.md

     ```
 4. Install npm (nodejs) - go to https://nodejs.org/en and follow the instructions.

-5. Make sure the .env files are set up correctly.
+5. Make sure the .env files are set up correctly - some variables such as the PAT and client secret may be expired.

 ## How to Use (locally)
 1. open 2 terminals and navigate to the root directory - "AutomatedReleaseNotes"